otp-demo/otp-gitops-apps/clusters/cluster-services/openshift-logging/README.md

       fluentd: {}
 ```

-ClusterLogForwrder to forwward the logs to cloudwatch
+ClusterLogForwarder to forward the logs to cloudwatch
 ```
 apiVersion: "logging.openshift.io/v1"
 kind: ClusterLogForwarder